mkarliner/ThingStudio/private/docs/basic-concepts.md

 ---

 ##Welcome to ThingStudio
-ThingStudio is an IDE for building connected applications (IoT apps, if you prefer) and an application runtime, which serves the apps you develop.
+ThingStudio is an IDE for building connected applications (IoT apps, if you prefer) and an application runtime, which runs the apps you develop.
 The system is designed to be simple enough to pick up quickly for those just looking to dabble, but powerful enough to scale to the needs of enterprise.

 Read about the basic concepts of ThingStudio before digging in to more advanced documentation.